 2. Your CV is not tailored to the job

 Every role would have particular requirements.
-So, limiting your job application to the job sector in general without niching down on the particle role in view could nake you miss out some important details.
+Limiting your job application to the job sector in general without niching down on the particle role in view could make you miss out some important details.

 After writing your CV but before submitting, it would be important to go through the job description and compare the job requirement with your CV side-by-side.
 A few questions when answered could prove to be very useful, thus: